 What are the risks of blood clots recurring?

-The chances of a recurrent blood clot is dependent on the circumstances leading up to the first clot.
+The chances of a recurrent blood clot depend on the circumstances leading up to the first clot.
 For example, if the blood clot occurred as a result of surgery or trauma, then the chances of re-occurrence is relatively low.
 On the other hand, for people who developed unprovoked blood clots and have stopped treatment after 6 months, the chance of recurrence is approximately 20% in the first 4 years and roughly 30% after 10 years.

 • Head trauma